Se Rokh / 3 Faces

 Another strong female centric movie here, spreading the aura of solidarity of women, of nations, of dire circumstances right across the festival.
 There are common threads at Cannes this year, and although its a truly encouraging sign, there is always that murmur that it is not quite enough.

 That might well apply to 3 Faces as far as its potential for prizes in the main competition.
 You have to look at the most talked about, the most influential across critics and audiences.
 Though not always, sure, like Dheepan.
-Even with the absence of yet another filmmaker, Jafar Panahi, this will likely be here for the experience only.
+With the absence of yet another filmmaker, Jafar Panahi, this might prove for its appeal to grow stronger.